is the best teacher except when it comes to safety

 meat should reach a minimal internal temperature of

-.
+and poultry at 170.
 Many people prefer lower temperatures or rarer

 meats, but these should be avoided when there are risk factors